veerendranayak/redshift-workshop/lab2-dataload/README.md

 GROUP BY c_mktsegment;
 ````

-Analyze the performances of each query.
-This query gets the 3 last queries ran against the database.
+Analyze the performances of Query 1 and Query 2.
+Below query gets the last 2 queries ran against the database.
-Second query with join on key distribution should show improvement over first query.
+Query 2 with join on key distribution should show improvement over first query.

 ```
 SELECT query, TRIM(querytxt) as SQL, starttime, endtime, DATEDIFF(millisecs, starttime, endtime) AS durationin_milliseconds,DATEDIFF(secs, starttime, endtime) AS durationin_seconds
 FROM STL_QUERY
 WHERE TRIM(querytxt) like '%customer%' and TRIM(querytxt) like '%orders%' ORDER BY starttime DESC
-LIMIT 3;
+LIMIT 2;
 ```

 ## Selective Filtering
 Redshift takes advantage of zone maps which allows the optimizer to skip reading blocks of data when it knows that the filter criteria will not be matched.
 In the case of the orders_v1 table, because we have defined a sort key on the o_order_date, queries leveraging that field as a predicate will return much faster.

 1. Execute the following two queries noting the execution time of each.
-The first query is to ensure the plan is compiled.
-The second has a slightly different filter condition to ensure the result cache cannot be used.
+The first query (Query A) is to ensure the plan is compiled.
+The second has a slightly different filter condition to ensure result cache cannot be used.
+But it can still compile cache.

+Query A
 ```
 select count(1), sum(o_totalprice)
 FROM orders
 WHERE o_orderdate between '1993-07-05' and '1993-07-07'
 ```
+Query B
 ```
 select count(1), sum(o_totalprice)
 FROM orders
 WHERE o_orderdate between '1993-07-07' and '1993-07-09'
 ```

 2. Execute the following two queries noting the execution time of each.
 The first query is to ensure the plan is compiled.
 The second has a slightly different filter condition to ensure the result cache cannot be used.
-You will notice the second query takes significantly longer than the second query in the previous step even though the number of rows which were aggregated is similar.
-This is due to the first query's ability to take advantage of the Sort Key defined on the table.
+You will notice the second query (Query D) takes significantly longer than the second query (Query B) in the previous step even though the number of rows which were aggregated is similar.
+This is due to the Query B's ability to take advantage of the Sort Key defined on the table.

+Query C
 ```
 select count(1), sum(o_totalprice)
 FROM orders
 where o_orderkey < 450001
 ```
+Query D
 ```
 select count(1), sum(o_totalprice)
 FROM orders